 Economic and Community Development Institute (USA)

-The Economic and Community Development Institute (ECDI), a nonprofit organization in Cleveland Ohio, offers numerous financial services targeted at low- to moderate-income individuals.
+The Economic and Community Development Institute (ECDI), a nonprofit organization in Cleveland, Ohio, offers numerous financial services targeted at low- to moderate-income individuals.
 Services include financial literacy classes, Individual Development Accounts (IDAs), microenterprise training, consulting services, and microloans.
 Participants are referred to ECDI by One-Stop Centers, local community- and faith-based organizations, and through word of mouth.
 Before receiving any of ECDI's services, all participants must complete economic literacy training.
 This four-session class teaches individuals the importance of saving and budgeting their money.
 Participants then choose which asset goal they want to concentrate on (microenterprise, homeownership, or secondary education) and begin saving money toward their goal in a matched savings account, or IDA.
 Match rates range from 2:1 to 4:1, depending on the program.
 The majority of ECDI participants enroll in the microenterprise program.
-These individuals undergo a 10-session training workshop where they learn the skills necessary to start their own business.
-Upon completion, all participants have developed a business plan, which ECDI staff help them to implement.
-At this point, many participants receive an ECDI microloan for business start-up or expansion.
+These individuals undergo a 10-session training workshop where they learn the skills necessary to start their own businesses.
+Upon completion, all participants will develop a business plan, which ECDI staff will help them to implement.
+At this point, many participants receive an ECDI microloan for business start-ups or expansion.
 ECDI staff continue to work with business owners, providing technical assistance and conducting on-site visits.

 Fostering an Entrepreneurial Mindset in Haiti